Chart Color Schemes

 Salisbury Park features high concentrations of group households, with a fairly typical median household size

 Family households account for 69.4% of all households, including 24.8% couples with children, 25.6% couples without children, and 17.8% single parent families.
 Non-family households constitute the remaining 30.6%, with lone person households at 26.3% and group households comprising 4.0%.
-The median household size is 2.5 people, which matches the Greater Adelaide average.
+The median household size is 2.5 people, which aligns with the Greater Adelaide average.

 Frequently Asked Questions - Households